public abstract class DatedDataValue extends DataValue

 may change in the future if this class is used for other types of

-- if dayRange
+data.java.lang.NullPointerException - if dayRange is

 See www.degreedays.net/api/ for more about the Degree Days.net API.